Neighborhood Traffic Calming

 Traffic Calming Application

 Download the neighborhood traffic calming program application (PDF).
-Once completed, the form must be returned to the City's Community Services Department at City Hall, 145 W Broad Street.
+Once completed, the form must be returned to the City's Community Relations Office at 187 W Broad Street.

 Installation of traffic calming measures (speed humps) is not a simple one.
 Most streets will not qualify for installation.
 The City has categorized roadways into different types or classes, characterized by the nature and types of trips that take place, the length of the trip, and general traffic volume conditions.
 Streets are placed in the following categories: Arterial Roadways, Collector Roadways, and Residential (Local) Streets.
 To be considered for the program, a roadway must: